 Preprimary is defined as a child or group of children ranging from birth to school age.

 Preprimary children are NOT eligible to participate in NSLP and SBP.
 If these children are NOT enrolled in the school district, the meals cannot be claimed.
-They are not be reported on the site's free and/or reduced-price eligible counts on the claim for reimbursement, and cannot be added to the Low-Income

-Student Count Report.
+They are not be reported on the site's free and/or reduced-price eligible counts on the claim for reimbursement, and cannot be added to the Low-Income Student Count Report.

-NOTE: The only three-year-olds enrolled in a district are those with an IEP or 504 plan as they are receiving services.
+NOTE: A three-year-old with an IEP or 504 plan is enrolled in a district as they are receiving services.
 (Reference FNS Instruction 776-7, Rev. 1, 6/6/88)

-- 1. Allowable preprimary options: - The district can participate in the Regular CACFP program and claim meals for reimbursement.
+Allowable preprimary options:

+- The district can participate in the Regular CACFP program and claim meals for reimbursement.
 (Note: These children cannot be claimed on At-Risk as that program is only allowed for school age children, and meals can only be served after the school day has ended.) - Preprimary meals can be paid for out of General Fund.
 If the district pays for all or a portion of preprimary meals.
 The district needs to keep track of how much is owed to Child Nutrition.
 A Preprimary Lunch and Breakfast Cost form which is located in Other Documents. - The district can bill the parents the adult/contract price listed in Schedule B in the online application and agreement. - Head Start and Even Start children who are not enrolled in the school district cannot be claimed.
-The school can bill the Head Start/Even Start for contract meals. - -It is required by the federal government for Head Start/Even Start programs participate in the Regular CACFP program.
-The district can bill the Head Start/Even Start program for all reimbursable meals served, and the Head Start/Even Start program will claim these meals directly with Child Nutrition.
+The school can bill the Head Start/Even Start for contract meals. -It is required for Head Start/Even Start programs to participate in the Regular CACFP program.
+The district can bill the Head Start/Even Start program for all meals reimbursable meals served, and the Head Start/Even Start program will claim meals directly with Child Nutrition.